Troubleshooting Kia ABS light: Common Causes & Problems

 What does it mean when both ABS and brake lights come on?

 When both lights are on, it may indicate a problem with the ABS module, which controls the ABS.
-It could be an issue with the sensors, the hydraulic pump, or the module itself.
-Additionally, it could be a problem with the brake fluid level or pressure, brake pads, or rotors.
+The issue could be with the sensors, the hydraulic pump, or the module itself.
+Additionally, it could bewith the brake fluid level or pressure, brake pads, or rotors.

 Fault Codes